 Note that we are using a ½” seam allowance for this tutorial rather than the more traditional ¼” quilting seam allowance.

 We originally used fabric from the Butterscotch & Rose collection by Joanna Figueroa of Fig Tree Quilts for Moda Fabrics.
-This collection is no longer readily available, but if you love the look, we’ve created X wonderful new combinations, including X current collections from Fig Tree Quilts.
-Her colors are rich and creamy and the patterns elegant, but in true Joanna fashion, nothing ever feels stuffy or dated.
+This collection is no longer readily available, but if you love the look, look for the current collections from Fig Tree Quilts.
+Her colors are always rich and creamy and the patterns elegant, but in true Joanna fashion, nothing ever feels stuffy or dated.
 This pillow uses one solid plus two main prints with a third print for the piping and covered buttons.

 Sewing Tools You Need